astrojneil/bookRec/README.md

 ### Other Features
 A newly added feature includes an 'add new book' function which makes use of the <a href = "https://developers.google.com/books" >Google Books API</a> to find the author and ISBN of a book given the user's input title.

+### Future Goals
+Future goals for this project include expanding the existing book review database to include more users and more books, as the original Book Crossing database is beginning to be outdated.
+Another goal is to deploy is app as a web-app open to the general public for both general use and a 'crowd-source' approach to building the database.